How to Collect on a Judgment

 A writ of execution directed at the defendant’s personal property should be applied when the defendant owes money or owns property that will satisfy the amount of money listed in the judgment.
 Once your writ is filed, the Sheriff has up to 90 days to serve it and then levy upon the writ.
 These executions can be applied to personal property or real estate.
 Personal property is non-real estate items like vehicles or home furnishings.

-While most people creditors have heard about placing a lien on a defendant’s property, most don't realize that a judgment entered in favor of the plaintiff (that's you) automatically enters a lien on all of the defendant’s real property.
+While most people creditors have heard about placing a lien on a defendant’s property, most do not realize that a judgment entered in favor of the plaintiff (that means you) automatically enters a lien on all of the defendant’s real property.
 Yet this is only the real property owned by the defendant within the county where the judgment is filed.
 If the real property is owned by both the defendant and his spouse and the judgment is not entered against both of them, no lien rights exist.

 Foreign Judgments